 Respinova has developed a novel non-invasive technology that aims to address the core of the COPD pathophysiology – small airway collapse.

-The small airways have little or no smooth muscle in their walls so that neither beta-adrenergic nor muscarinic drugs can open them up, even if the particles manage to be delivered to the small airways.
+The small airways have little or no smooth muscle in their walls so that drugs cannot open them up, even if the particles manage to be delivered to the small airways.

-Pulsehaler™ generates proprietary pressure pulses that travel into the lung which propagate faster inside the airways than in the surrounding parenchyma, thereby creating multiple momentary dilating forces that help gently pry open the collapsed airways.
-Pulsehaler™ also generates positive pressure on exhalation, which helps with airway opening.
+Pulsehaler™ generates proprietary pressure pulses that travel into the lung which propagate faster inside the airways than in the surrounding lung tissue, thereby creating multiple momentary dilating forces that help gently pry open the collapsed airways.
+Pulsehaler™ also generates positive pressure on exhalation, which helps keep airways open.
 The pulses also help in smoothing and spreading the mucus lining layer on the airways walls, which assists in airway clearance and reduces the tendency of airways to re-close.

 Drugs administered by inhalation are often required to reach the farthest parts of the bronchial tree, where they act or are absorbed.
 With many aerosol delivery systems, a suboptimal dose reaches the periphery of the lung, with the remaining drug depositing in the device, mouth, pharynx, large bronchi, or swallowed into the stomach.